 In case you didn’t already know, banks are prime targets for cyber criminals.
 Financial organizations suffered 52 data breaches last year, according to figures from the Identity Theft Resource Center, and 72,000 records were compromised.
 With number of cyber attacks rising across the country, the New York State Department of Financial Services (DFS) is on the alert.

-As we have previously reported, the DFS recently proposed – and subsequently revised – new, rigorous cybersecurity requirements for banks, consumer lenders, money transmitters, insurance companies, and other financial service providers (i.e. ‘Covered Entities’).
+In March, the NY DFS released rigorous cybersecurity requirements for banks, consumer lenders, money transmitters, insurance companies, and other financial service providers (i.e. ‘Covered Entities’).
 These requirements include a risk assessment, the details of which are outlined in section 500.09 of the proposal.

 Are you prepared?